MonashDeepNeuron/HPP/content/part3/tasks/pointers.md

 ### Task 1.6 : Dereferencing nullptr

 In C++, any assignment and initialisation is is copy by default even when passed to functions.
-This can be really costly for variables that have a large amount of data stored in them.
+This can be really costly for objects that have a large amount of data stored in them.
 Pointers make it cheap to pass the data around as you now just have to pass a pointer to it instead of all the data.
 However, there is a catch to pointers.
 Pointers can point to nothing, this nothing value is actually the literal `nullptr` we saw in week 0.
 And you cannot dereference a pointer to `nullptr` as `nullptr` is nothing.
 This can be really dangerous as this is considered UB which may work, may not compile, may crash the entire program or do something entirely unexpected.

 ```cxx
 #include <iostream>